статья

 affected by it all.

-The hunger strike in Long Kesh was 25 years ago, yet it is so vivid in
+The hunger strike in Long Kesh was 25 years ago, yet it is so

 most peoples minds.
 Let us not forget what these prisoners went